 Criticality Assessment: An evaluation of each of the machine’s components against set criteria and their likely impact on production, safety, environment, and cost.

 Four Milestones: This is the progression the organization goes through over a period of approximately 4-6 years as they embark on the TPM Process.
 These have been recognized as discrete phases that organizations go through as they transform themselves.
 The 4 Milestones are:

 At each Milestone, there will be audits to establish your capability in transforming the business and further planning to take into account the future changes required to meet customer and market needs, as well as the organization’s needs.
 For each milestone, your management team will have defined goals and targets as Pillar Champions, which should be realized having reached each of the milestone stages.

 Improvement Zone (IZ): This is a geographical area where the First Line Managers and their teams apply the basic techniques of TPM and CANDO/ 5s.
-This area is a manageable but representative portion of the process or
+This area is manageable but the representative portion of the process, or

 Maintainability: This refers to how easy it is to gain access to the equipment and the particular skills needed to diagnose a problem.

 Nine Step TPM Improvement Plan: This is a set of steps the Core Teams progressively go through when analyzing the Pilot Plant/ Area.
 It enables them to understand the equipment, measure the problems, analyze then fix the condition of the equipment and lastly pass on specific technical or support issues still to be resolved.

 By doing so the teams will improve the equipment, but more importantly, they will discover the real reasons why the equipment is in the condition we see it and why it’s not performing in the way we would want.
 Some of these issues can be fixed quickly and some are more long term.
 Only the critical plant and equipment will be subject to the 9 Step Improvement Plan.